-Austrian photographer Inge Morath (1923 – 2002) studied languages in Berlin and worked as a translator and journalist.
+Austrian photographer Inge Morath studied languages in Berlin and worked as a translator and journalist.
 Morath began photographing in London in 1951.
 She joined Magnum Photos, first as an editor and researcher, and then as an associate in 1953.
-She worked as an assistant to Henri Cartier-Bresson and became a full member of the agency in 1955.
+She worked as an assistant to Henri Cartier-Bresson.
 Morath’s photographic work has been exhibited extensively and widely published.
-She has received many awards.
-In 2002, members of Magnum Photos established the annual Inge Morath Award in honour of her lifetime contribution to the field.
+The annual Inge Morath Award was established in 2002 in honour of her lifetime contribution to the field.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.